 Under a trust agreement effective October 1, 1999, Wells Fargo Bank, N.A. ("Wells Fargo") was appointed trustee for the Plan.
 Wells Fargo also serves as the recordkeeper and asset custodian.
+Under a service agreement effective July 1, 2015, Regions bank was appointed Investment Manager for the Plan.
 The Plan is administered through the Company's Employee Benefits Committee, which is appointed by the Company's board of directors.